banemonster/neopower_heatpump_tuya/README.md

-# Intergrating a Neopower all in one heatpump 315L
+# Integrating a Neopower all in one heatpump 315L to Home Assistant

 Add Tuya Local via HACS and setup using the Local key & IP Address.
 Protocol version should be set to 3.4